'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord | Business

 Sterling was up just 0.3% on the day by 1630 GMT, having earlier risen to $1.3618 - just shy of last week's 2-1/2-year high on news of the deal, as investors turned to the detail.
 The Bank of England has said that, even with a trade deal, Britain's gross domestic product is likely to suffer a 1% hit from Brexit in the first quarter of 2021.
 And Britain's budget forecasters have said the economy will be 4% smaller over 15 years than it would have been if Britain had stayed in the bloc.

 British businesses, among the world's worst hit by the coronavirus, were downbeat.
-"After four long years of uncertainty and upheaval, and just days before the end of transition, businesses will be able to muster little more than a muted and weary cheer," Adam Marshall, Director General of the British Chambers of Commerce, said.
+"After four long years of uncertainty and upheaval, and just days before the end of transition, businesses will be able to muster little more than a muted and weary cheer," said Adam Marshall, director general of the British Chambers of Commerce.

 The British parliament, as divided as the country over Brexit, will debate and vote on the deal on Dec.
 30, just one day before the transition period lapses.